Twitter ad sales surge in third quarter, shares jump

 That drove a similar rise in overall revenue from a year earlier to $758 million, beating an average analyst estimate of $702.6 million, according to Refinitiv data.
 The company reported adjusted profit of 21 cents per share, well above an average forecast of 14 cents.

-However, Twitter posted a larger-than-expected decline in monthly active users in the third quarter, its second straight quarterly drop, and predicted the figure would fall again in the fourth quarter.
+However, Twitter posted a larger-than-expected decline in monthly active users in the third quarter, its second straight quarterly drop, and predicted the figure would fall again in the fourth quarter, as it deleted accounts in an effort to clean up the site from users suspected of using the site for fraud, hate speech and spreading disinformation.

-It blamed the declines in users on efforts to clean up the site from suspicious users, including accounts used in political influence operations, as well as its response to new privacy regulations in the European Union.
+Twitter shares tumbled 19 percent after a similar decline last quarter on concerns the drop would harm the advertising business and undermine future growth.
+The company’s better-than-expected third-quarter results appeared to ease those worries and showed investors that Twitter was focused on getting users to click on more ads.

+“If they are getting rid of bots, fake accounts and fighting hate speech, then it’s actually good for the health of the platform overall,” said Pivotal Research Group analyst Brian Wieser.
+“That is certainly more appealing to advertisers.”

 Monthly active users fell to 326 million in the third quarter, below the average analyst forecast of 331.5 million, according to FactSet.
 Twitter said it expects them to drop below 326 million in the current quarter, missing the average forecast of 333.4 million.